 The new registration forms are available from reception.
 Once completed return to the reception desk.
 The receptionist can check you have completed this correctly and answered all the questions.
 It can take up to one week to register a new patient.
 If you are on regular medication please attach a list of this to your registration form.

 If you move out of the practice area you will be removed from the list and you will have to register with a more local practice.

 A practice information leaflet is available from reception.

 Booking An Appointment

 Appointments can be booked on the day by telephone subject to availability.
 The phone lines open at 8.00 a.m.
-You can pre-book up to one week in advance subject to availability.
+You can pre-book up to six week in advance subject to availability.
 Some appointments are available online but you need to register for this service.
 If you cannot attend an appointment please let us know as soon as possible so that the cancellation may be offered to another patient.

 You can order your prescription by either posting your prescription slip in the box provided in the foyer, you can use a chemist prescription service, send a request by post with a stamped addressed envelope or order online if registered for this service.
 Please note we do not accept prescription requests over the telephone.
 Please allow 48 hours notice for your prescription request.

 Please do not assume the practice will contact you regarding your test results.
 It is your responsibility to contact the surgery.
 Test results are given out after 2.00 p.m.

 Home visits are for terminally ill patients and those patients who are truly housebound.
 If you do not fit into these categories the doctor will contact you by telephone to assess the situation further.